The time in Brooklyn is now:

 Issues 7,8 and 9 centers on an artificially produced blizzard that puts Chicago and the Midwest into a full crisis.
 Massive movement of homeless people are being sheltered in the Plexmall.
 The background of despair and human displacement leaves the Chicago mall population in conflict with the interlopers.
 And the migrant population that has reached the mall are hardened, and often violent, looking for people and places to lay blame for their troubles.
 Tolerance is reduced, and conflict bubbles over among the populations in and about Chicago.
 The mayhem also mobilizes the radical groups that surround Chicago and that pumped in subliminal feed into Plex programming.
 We watch the core of Chicago government slowly collapse and an attempt to sell the Midwest to Four World Industries of Brazil.
 The cycle ends with the resurrection of the Nazi Plex investigator who tried to assassinate Flagg in the first cycle, and his upsurging Chicago government with a Fascist government.The final cycle ran through issues 10 to 12 which brings a stunning climax to what was a years work.
 Nazi's take over the Chicago government and threaten the foundations for every Democratic resistance, and threatens mass-genocide of the entire Chicago Plex mall population.
 Flagg has to clobber together a resistance that largely consists of policlub villains supervised by the members of the illegal basketball team, to win back the mall and end the massive gassing of all the Plex Chicago residents.
 All the characters of the drama seemingly weave through their individual webs, all converging at the crucial moment for a crescendo of an unexpected action packed finish.
 The final segment, issue 12, has no less than 16 major characters in it, including, Reuben, Mandy, CK, Raul, Luther, Gretchen, Bill, Harris, Titania Wise, Medina, Scheiskopf, Crystal, Esther Maria De La Cristo (who is actually dead), Desiree Overholt, Cyril and Jules, who makes an appearance on the cover as well.
 It has more fictional characters than a Jan Steen celebration.
 Each of these character have real life and dimension, individual storylines, and placed purposely into the scene to fill a determined message.

 Chaykin's handling of the story, with all of his characters, is a virtuoso writing performance as if he is conducting a 40 piece orchestra.
-Every creation has been given enough development so that when they appear in the finale they come onto the stage and the audience knows them like neighbors.
-Their actions seem natural, even within the context of a fantastical comic book fantasy.
-Their entrances and exits seem almost choreographed like a Broadway musical, not that dissimilar to the scene in Oklahoma when the town gathers to for a fundraiser of the town school house.
-That scene is the backdrop for all the competing interests, individual storylines, reconciliations of grievances based historical personal debts, complex motivations and desires of the play.
-They converge and are to be aired out, merged into a central theme.
+Every character has been given enough development so that when they appear in the finale, they enter the stage fully enough fleshed out that the audience knows them like neighbors.
+They seem to act natually even within the context of a fantastical comic book.
+Their entrances and exits seem almost choreographed like a Broadway musical, not that dissimilar to the school auction scene in the musical "Oklahoma".
+That scene serves as the backdrop for all the competing interests, individual storylines, and reconciliations of grievances within the play.
+All the motivations based on historical conflicts, personal debts, social standings, courtship conflicts, and individual desires drive the play converging at the schoohouse auction schene forming the climax of the play.
 And like that classic scene in Oklahoma, all of Chaykin's characters enter into the finale with their own motivation and individuality, and leave the ending, each individual changed because of the turn of events.